International C series: History

+Engines

-The pickups continued to undergo a continuous stream of minor modifications to the grilles and headlight fitment.
-For model years 1963 and 1964, the renamed range (C-900 to C-1500) received single headlights.
-For 1965 the name became the D series, followed by the 900A-1500A in 1966, 900B-1500B for the next year, and the last year (1968) which was unsurprisingly called 900C-1500C, depending on weight rating.
-New for 1968 was the option of AMC’s 232 cubic inch inline-six engine, rather than International’s own BG-series six.
+New for 1968 was the option of AMC's 232 cubic inch inline-six engine, rather than International's own BG-series six.
 The Travelall was considered a version of the light-duty pickup range, rather than a separate model, until major changes to the bodywork took place in 1969 for the 1970 model year.
-While completely different in appearance, now looking very similar to the Scout, the resulting D series continued this naming convention until the 1971 Light Line pickups were introduced.
+While completely different in appearance and now looking very similar to the Scout, the resulting D series continued this naming convention until the 1971 Light Line pickups were introduced.

+Between 1963 and 1968, buyers could also specify International's new D301 diesel engine.
+This model was not advertised and was only available to special order; only a small number (a few hundreds at most) were produced.
+This 300.62 CID inline-six produced a maximum power of 112.5 hp at 3,000 rpm and 228 lbft at 1,600 rpm.